carpentries-incubator/geospatial-python/episodes/07-vector-data-in-python.md

 Now that we have the infrastructure regions and built-up regions, we can merge them into a single region.
 We would like to keep track of the type after merging, so we will add two new columns: `type` and `code` by converting the `GeoSeries` to `GeoDataFrame`.

-First we convert the highways buffer:
+First we convert the buffer around key infrastructure:

 ```python
 data = {'geometry': key_infra_buffer, 'type': 'infrastructure', 'code': 1}